 If you have a device either in your possession or in the hands of a employee but you can’t seem to connect to intune.
 I found and tested this step to resolve an issue with a machine not connecting to our intune tenant no matter what I tried before.

-As screen in the picture you need to browse to the registry location and remove all the GUID folders.
+As shown in the picture you need to browse to the registry location and remove all the GUID folders.
 Once removed try to sign-in through the intune/company portal app again and you should be successful

 Trying to give myself things to learn with Powershell.
 I thought, “what’s a good way of forcing myself to disconnect from Teams/Slack as that shows me as available to the company I work for”.
 We’ll I came up with a little script that finds the time and then starts/stop services based -gt (greater than) times.